-Cell phones or smart watches Musical devices Electronic games or devices Real or toy weapons Laser pointers Incendiary devices
+Cell phones or smart watches Musical devices Electronic games or devices Real or toy weapons Laser pointers Incendiary devices the school day.

-If students have cell phones or other electronic devices with them upon arriving to school, they are required to check these into the office with staff.
-They may pick up their devices at the end of the school day.
 Any student not following this policy will have their item taken from them during the day and stored in the office.
 The item will not be released to them until a parent/guardian comes in to pick up the item.